top of page

 Ultrasonic welding

-How Ultrasonic Welding Interacts with Plastics
+Understanding Ultrasonic Welding and Its Interaction with Plastics

 ABS (Acrylonitrile Butadiene Styrene)